Evolution with mass extinction on $\mathbb{T}_d^+$: Introduction

 \section{Introduction}

-We propose a stochastic model for evolution through mutation and natural selection whose dynamic combines features presented in a set of papers as it assumes that $(i)$ the immune system is able to get rid, after a random time, of all the pathogens of a given type at once as in Schinazi and Schweinsberg \cite{schinazi}, $(ii)$ the clock which counts down the random time until a type of pathogen is removed from the organism does not start ticking until the pathogen's progenitor dies, as in Aldous and Krebs \cite{aldous} and $(iii)$ while we only consider mutations that bring some kind of improvement to the pathogens, we still kill the least fit as in Guiol \textit{et al}~\cite{GMS11}.
+We propose a stochastic spatial model for evolution through mutation and natural selection.
+The proposed model is an interacting particle system evolving on $\bbT_d^+$ (an infinite rooted tree whose vertices have degree $d+1$, except the root that has degree $d$) whose state space is $\{0,1\}^{\bbT_d^+}$.
+That is, the status of a vertex can be either ``0'' (empty) or ``1'' (occupied by a particle).
+The set of vertices that are at a distance $i$ from the root is namely the level $i$ of the tree.
+At time $t=0$ there is only one particle in the system, located at the root of $\bbT_d^+$.
+This particle will have a deterministic lifetime of length 1.
+During its lifetime, following a Poisson process of rate $\lambda$, it generates offspring (new particles) which will be placed randomly, one by one, on its $d$ nearest neighbours up to the time it dies or up to the event that all its nearest neighbours are occupied.
+In general, each particle which are placed at level $i$ of ${\bbT_d^+}$ may generate offspring according to an independent Poisson process with rate $\lambda$.
+These offspring will be placed randomly, one by one, at one of the $d$ nearest neighbours ($(i+1)-th$ level) up to the time their progenitor dies or up to the event that all these $d$ nearest neighbours are occupied.
+With respect to the death time, all individuals placed at level $i$ follow the same clock.
+However, {this clock (of length 1) does not start to tick until their progenitors (placed at level $(i-1)$) dies out.
+We call this the residual lifetime.
+Note that while individuals placed at a given level have different lifetimes they die (and are removed) at the same time.
+Besides that their residual lifetime starts and ends at the same moment.
+We call this a mass extinction event.

-Our model is an interacting particle system evolving on $\bbT_d^+$ (a rooted tree whose vertices - except for the root - have $d+1$ nearest neighbours) and whose state space is $\{0,1\}^{\bbT_d^+}$.
-At time $t=0$ there is only one particle (representing a pathogen) in the system, located at the root of $\bbT_d^+$, whose type (or fitness) is 0.
-This particle will have an expontential lifetime of rate 1.
-During its lifetime, following a Poisson process of rate $\lambda$, it generates mutations, particles of type 1 which will be placed randomly, one by one, on its $d$ nearest neighbours up to the time it dies or up to the event that all its nearest neighbours are occupied.
+We think of our model as describing the fitness landscape of a population.
+We consider the offspring as beneficial mutations that occurs in the population and the level where they are placed, their fitness.
+Here $(i)$ a mutation is not at risk while its progenitor is alive and $(ii)$ a death event at a given time, kills all the least fit mutations (particles placed at the lower level) present in the process.
+It combines features that have been recently explored in population evolutionary dynamics as it assumes $(i)$ the occurrence of mass extinction events that may lead all individuals of certain type in the population to extinction as in Schinazi and Schweinsberg~\cite{schinazi} and $(ii)$ that mass extinction events kill the least fit type of individuals in the population as in Guiol \textit{et al.} \cite{GMS11}.
+Figure~\ref{fig:1} shows an illustration of the model on $\bbT_2^+$.\\